Wetland & Buffers Program

 The primary mechanism to implement the wetland and buffers program is the

-DuPage County Stormwater and Floodplain Ordinance (Ordinance).
+DuPage County Stormwater and Flood Plain Ordinance.
 Since many wetland functions are difficult and expensive to replace, the Ordinance requires that an applicant avoid or minimize impacts to wetland if possible.
 Wetland impacts are be replaced, or

 mitigated, in the same watershed.
 Impacted buffer functions are replaced in kind.
 Wetland replacement ratios and buffer widths are based on the quality of a wetland which is determined by analyses of habitat and vegetation quality, and the presence of Endangered or Threatened Species.